alajusticia/laravel-logins/README.md

 ## Compatibility

-- This package has been tested with Laravel 10 and 11
+- This package has been tested with Laravel v10 to v12

 - It works with all the session drivers supported by Laravel, except the cookie driver which saves the sessions only in the client browser and the array driver